aishwaryam1202/wheels/README.md

 # Wheesls React Project

+This Project is deployed in this this URL [https://aishwaryam1202.github.io/wheels/]

 ## UI Requirements
 * Have tried to achieve the Output layout given where is displays a list of Wheels **without using any HTML Framework**
 * Have achieved the size of the container to **1152px X 720px** as required with center- vertical layout